 - Ability to integrate user-specific noise sources and own recordings

 Storage and interface for documentation

-- Reuse of recorded sounds and calculations are possible
+- Reuse of recorded sounds and calculations

 - Automatic calculation of daily exposure level

 - Computer: Netbook with 10.1 "display, USB and sound interfaces

 - Microphone: Electret microphone with max.
 SPL 140 dB